-The Company entered into a definitive agreement with Greenstone in respect of an unsecured subordinated nonrevolving Working Capital Facility in the aggregate principal amount of US\$6,000,000.
-Drawing on the Working Capital Facility is subject to the satisfaction of a number of standard conditions precedent.
+The Company entered into a definitive agreement with Greenstone in respect of an unsecured subordinated non-revolving Working Capital Facility in the aggregate principal amount of US\$6,000,000.
 On January 16, 2018, the Company drew an initial advance of US\$3,000,000 which was evidenced by way of a convertible debenture.
-Subsequently, the Company provided notice of its intention to draw the remaining balance of US\$3,000,000.
-The terms of the Working Capital Facility include:
+On March 8, 2018, the Company drew the remaining balance of US\$3,000,000 which was also evidenced by way of a convertible debenture.
+The material terms of the Working Capital Facility include:

-- maturity date of January 31, 2020 at which time the principal amount is to be repaid in full, subject to Greenstone having not elected to convert the principal amount outstanding; - interest rate of 12% per annum, payable quarterly in arrears in cash; - convertible at Greenstone's option, at any time prior to the maturity date; - conversion price of the initial advance is the lower of: (i) \$0.70; and (ii) and if the Company has announced a potential merger, amalgamation, arrangement, acquisition or other type of business transaction that results in a change of control, or an M&A Transaction (including the issuance by the Company of more than 20% of its stock), as the case may be, the 20 day VWAP prior to such announcement, subject to the conversion price on the initial advance not being less than \$0.51.
-The conversion price of debentures issued under any subsequent advance will be as above, but will be subject to the minimum market price determined on the date preceding the date of issuance of any such subsequent debentures;
+- maturity date of January 31, 2020 at which time the principal amount is to be repaid in full, subject to Greenstone having not elected to convert the principal amount outstanding; - interest rate of 12% per annum, payable quarterly in arrears in cash; - convertible at Greenstone's option, at any time prior to the maturity date; - conversion price of the initial advance is the lower of: (i) \$0.70; and (ii) and if the Company has announced a potential merger, amalgamation, arrangement, acquisition or other type of business transaction that results in a change of control, or an M&A Transaction (including the issuance by the Company of more than 20% of its stock), as the case may be, the 20 day VWAP prior to such announcement, subject to the conversion price on the initial advance not being less than \$0.51 and \$0.52 for the initial and final advances respectively.
+The conversion price of debentures issued under any subsequent advance will be as above, but will be subject to the minimum market price determined on the date preceding the date of issuance of any such subsequent debentures; - cash fees of 3% of the amount of each advance (payable on each advance) and 3% of the aggregate amount outstanding on the 12-month anniversary of the initial advance.